anywhichway/dot-async-data/README.md

 var data = {name:"joe",children:[{name:"janet",age:5},{name:"jon",age:10},{name:"mary",age:null}]};
 ```

-If you <a href="https://anywhichway.github.io/dot-asyn-data#built-in-functions">visit this README on out GitHub pages site</a>,
+If you <a href="https://anywhichway.github.io/dot-async-data#built-in-functions">visit this README on our GitHub pages site</a>,
 you will be able to edit the sample data and change the behavior of the examples.
 For example, try changing the age of mary form `null` to `8`.

 $count - number of values in array that are not undefined.